 Indeed cursed paranormal games do exist!
-In fact Jumanji, a Zulu word meaning “many effects”, is a real game somewhat similar to what was seen in the hit 1995 motion picture starring Robin Williams.
-We don’t know much about the real Jumanji board game, it’s origins, or its current location.
-Rumors, and anecdotal evidence seem to indicate that Jumanji was a creation of an African Witch Doctor, and Dark Witch from Great Britain in the mid 1800’s.
+In fact, Jumanji, a Zulu word meaning “many effects”, is a real game somewhat similar to what was seen in the hit 1995 motion picture starring Robin Williams.
+We don’t know all the murky details about the real Jumanji board game, its origins, or current location beyond a shadow of a doubt.
+Rumors and anecdotal evidence seem to indicate that Jumanji was the creation of an African Witch Doctor, and a Dark British Witch in the late 1800’s.
 They were diabolical lovers who sought to perpetuate evil in an eternally unique way.
-It was also the only way they could come up with to become Immortal.
-They live on in the game, and can be released temporarily during game play.
-Paranormal play that includes herds of dangerous animals stampeding from the game.
-The board game may also manifest a real overabundance of jungle plantlife, aboriginal warriors, and big game hunters!
-It can also suck players into the game for decades at a time!
-It’s said that Jumanji is currently in the possession of the British Royals.
-Perhaps Queen Elizabeth has played it at least once?
+The true inspiration for their game was a deep disdain for Europeans and other outsiders pillaging the sacred lands of Africa for the sake of silly safaris.
+Oddly enough their intent came from a good place.
+However, the execution was pure evil!

 The infamous Sorcerer Dimitri Diablo took up the challenge to create the ultimate supernatural board game of death!
-Back in those days he had yet to achieve the power he has today as the current King Of Hell.
-Back then he actually had some alliances instead of taking on the world independently.
-Diablo was friends with Dracula for a time, and he was impressed by the power Diablo wielded even back then.
-Over the course of a year Dimitri perfected the diabolical board game from hell.
+Back in those days, he had yet to achieve the power he has today as the current King Of Hell.
+Back then he actually had some alliances instead of taking on the wayward world independently.
+Diablo was friends with Dracula for a time, and he was impressed by the power Diablo wielded.
+Over the course of a year, Dimitri perfected the diabolical board game from hell.
 When completed Dracula played the first game with Dimitri, another vampire, a witch, a Lycan, and a hapless human.
-The playing board runs it’s way through a damned castle of darkness, and the surrounding Black Forest Of Doom.
+The playing board runs its way through a damned castle of darkness, and the surrounding Black Forest Of Doom.
 Dice, riddle cards, and a small magical crystal ball guide players forward to the end game.

-Joc De Moarte provided Dracula with many decades of fun for him, and his guests.
-The game is self powered through powerful demonic spells, and works independently of Dimitri Diablo by mystical metaphysical means.
+Joc De Moarte provided Dracula with many decades of fun for him and his guests.
+The game is self-powered by powerful demonic spells and works independently of Dimitri Diablo by mystical metaphysical means.
 Although most of the game conjures up imaginary supernatural entities there are some real Demons, Gods, ghosts, jinn, monsters, and other hellish entities called forth.
 Some trapped in the game, and others called from the great beyond.
-This makes it dangerous even when a player is done with the game since these entities can linger.
-Naturally powerful beings like Dracula under demonic protection don’t really have to worry about the after effects of this most disturbing board game.
+This makes it dangerous even when a player is done with the game since these entities can linger, haunt, and even possess the victim.
+Naturally powerful beings like Dracula under demonic protection don’t really have to worry about the after-effects of this most disturbing board game.